tadesouaiaia/sibArc-website/docs/tmp/workshop_practical_tade.md

 ## Key Learning Outcomes
 After completing this practical, you should be able to:

-  1. Run mixed ancestry PRS and understand the PRS Portability Problem
+  1. Run mixed ancestry PRS and understand the PRS Portability Problem.
-  2. Understand principle component analysis and dimensional reduction
+  2. Understand principle component analysis and dimensional reduction.
   3. Understand basic population genetics and know how to analyze ancestry groups.
   4. Understand the challenges and limitations of applying PRS in populations with diverse genetic backgrounds.

 <h5>Practical Specific Data</h5>